Monday-Friday8:00 a.m. -5:30 p.m.

 Remove objects that prevent you from seeing unwanted guests on your property.
 Trim low tree branches and keep shrubbery trimmed so that it does not provide a hiding place for criminals.
 Remove trees or bushes that block the view of windows or doors.

-Landscaping along the perimeter of your property with shrubs, rock or xeriscape can visually distinguish your property from public areas and discourage casual criminals from accessing your yard.
+Landscaping along the perimeter of your property with shrubs or rock can visually distinguish your property from public areas and discourage casual criminals from accessing your yard.
 If you have fencing on your property, keep it in good condition so that it creates an effective barrier between your yard and the space around it.

 To significantly reduce the chance of being burglarized, lock your doors.
 Keep all doors closed and locked, whether you’re home or not.
 Be sure that all doors, including inside garage doors, have deadbolt locks.